Rigorous Index Theory for One-Dimensional Interacting Topological Insulators: The SSH-type models and their ground states

-We say that a state $\omega$ is a locally-unique gapped ground state\footnote{ This terminology was introduced recently in \cite{TasakiLSM}, but the notion itself was known before.
-See, e.g., \cite{Nachtergaele2022}.} with a gap $\DE>0$ if any local excitation that preserves the particle number costs excitation energy not less than $\DE$.
-To be precise, this is defined as follows. \begin{definition} A ground state $\omega$ is said to be a locally-unique gapped ground state if there is a constant $\varepsilon>0$ and one has $\omega(\hV^\dagger[\hH,\hV])\ge\varepsilon\,\omega(\hV^\dagger\hV)$ for any $\hV\in\Aloc$ such that $[\hV,\hN]=0$ and $\omega(\hV)=0$.
-The energy gap $\DE$ of the ground state $\omega$ is the largest $\varepsilon$ with the above property. \end{definition} To see the relation with the standard definition for a finite system, observe that the conditions read $\bra{\Psi}\hH\ket{\Psi}\ge E_{\rm GS}+\varepsilon$ and $\GSb\Psi\rangle=0$ for the same $\GS$ and $\ket{\Psi}$ as above.
-These are precisely the variational characterization of a unique gapped ground state.
+If $\omega$ is a ground state of $\hH^{(\mu)}$ for some $\mu$, it is clearly a fixed-charge ground state of $\hH$.
+The converse is not true in general.\footnote{ We expect that a pure fixed-charge ground state $\omega$ of $\hH$ is a ground state of $\hH^{(\mu)}$ with suitable $\mu$, except at phase transition points.}

-The notion of locally-unique gapped ground states is directly connected to that of unique gapped ground states of finite systems.
-It can be shown that a locally-unique gapped ground can be constructed as the infinite volume limit \eq \omega(\hA)=\lim_{L\up\infty}\bra{\Phi_{\rm GS}^{(L)}}\hA\ket{\Phi_{\rm GS}^{(L)}}, \lb{oAlim} \en where $\ket{\Phi_{\rm GS}^{(L)}}$ is a unique gapped ground state in the chain with $L$ sites with suitable boundary conditions.
-See Appendix~\ref{appendix} for details.
-It is convenient to employ the Fock space formalism and define ground states in the space of variable particle numbers, but it is also possible to consider a sequence of finite volume ground states with a fixed filling factor.
-It is only necessary for us that an infinite volume ground state is well-defined.
+As in the simple example of the SSH model discussed in section~\ref{s:intro}, we are interested in a ground state that is unique and accompanied by a nonzero energy gap.
+In an infinite system, a corresponding useful notion is known as a locally-unique gapped (fixed-charge) ground state.\footnote{ This terminology was introduced recently in \cite{TasakiLSM}, but the notion itself was known before.
+See, e.g., \cite{Nachtergaele2022}.} We say that a (fixed-charge) ground state $\omega$ is locally-unique and gapped if any local excitation (that preserves the particle number) costs excitation energy not less than a finite constant $\DE$.
+Here $\DE$ is the energy gap above the ground state.
+To be precise, this is defined as the following for the fixed-charge setting and the Fock space setting, respectively. \begin{definition}[locally-unique gapped fixed-charge ground state] A fixed-charge ground state $\omega$ of $\hH$ is said to be locally-unique and gapped if there is a constant $\varepsilon>0$ such that $\omega(\hV^\dagger[\hH,\hV])\ge\varepsilon\,\omega(\hV^\dagger\hV)$ for any $\hV\in\Aloc$ that satisfies $[\hV,\hN]=0$ and $\omega(\hV)=0$.
+The energy gap $\DE$ of $\omega$ is the largest $\varepsilon$ with the above property. \end{definition} \begin{definition}[locally-unique gapped ground state] A ground state $\omega$ of $\hH^{(\mu)}$ is said to be locally-unique and gapped if there is a constant $\varepsilon>0$ such that $\omega(\hV^\dagger[\hH^{(\mu)},\hV])\ge\varepsilon\,\omega(\hV^\dagger\hV)$ for any $\hV\in\Aloc$ that satisfies $\omega(\hV)=0$.
+The energy gap $\DE$ of $\omega$ is the largest $\varepsilon$ with the above property. \end{definition} It is again apparent that if $\omega$ is a locally-unique gapped ground state of $\hH^{(\mu)}$ for some $\mu$, then it is also a locally-unique gapped fixed-charge ground state of $\hH$.\footnote{ The converse is much more delicate in this case since a locally-unique gapped ground state should have a gap for all possible excitations, while a locally-unique gapped fixed-charge ground state is only required to have a gap for particle number preserving excitations. }